raid-guild/handbook/docs/how-to-daohaus-guide.md

 Click the proposal that you want to process, and then:

-* Click the Process button.
+* Click the Process button
-* Approve the transaction when prompted.
+* Approve the transaction when prompted

 <figure>
     <img src="https://i.imgur.com/0CIYKbz.png" alt="Process button screenshot" />
 </figure>

-After the transaction is confirmed a toast will be displayed that reads 'Proposal passed' or 'Proposal failed'.
+After the transaction is confirmed a toast will be displayed that reads ‘Proposal passed’ or ‘Proposal failed’.

 ## Withdraw funds from your DAOhaus internal wallet

-* Go to your DAOhaus profile page.
-(Click the cup icon in the main navigation options.)
+* Go to your DAOhaus profile page (Click the cup icon in the main navigation options)
-* If you have any assets to withdraw you can click the Withdraw button.
+* If you have any assets to withdraw you can click the Withdraw button
-* Choose the amount to withdraw, and authorise the transaction in your wallet.
+* Choose the amount to withdraw, and authorise the transaction in your wallet

 <figure>
     <img src="https://i.imgur.com/XmrcSxZ.png" alt="The profile page" />